fauzinashrullah/spring-ewallet/README.md

 Users can register, log in, and manage their wallet (top-up, transfer, view transaction history).
 Designed to be modular, scalable, and production-ready.
-A RESTful API for a simple and secure e-wallet system built using **Spring Boot** with **DDD + Hexagonal Architecture**.

-Users can register, log in, and manage their wallet (top-up, transfer, view transaction history).
-Designed to be modular, scalable, and production-ready.

 ---

 ## 📌 Features

 - ✅ User registration & login
-- ✅ JWT authentication with refresh token (secure with Redis + Cookie)
+- ✅ JWT authentication with refresh token (Redis + Cookie-based)
 - ✅ Logout with token blacklist
 - ✅ Get current user (`/me`)
-- 🚧 Balance top-up and transfer (in progress)
-- 🚧 Transaction history (in progress)
-- ✅ User registration & login
-- ✅ JWT authentication with refresh token (secure with Redis + Cookie)
-- ✅ Logout with token blacklist
-- ✅ Get current user (`/me`)
-- 🚧 Balance top-up and transfer (in progress)
+- 🚧 Balance top-up & transfer
-- 🚧 Transaction history (in progress)
+- 🚧 Transaction history

 ---